asabaal/midi_song_creation_tool/README.md

 This script will:
 - Verify your Node.js installation
 - Install dependencies if needed
-- Run ESLint and Prettier on core modules
 - Run all test suites
 - Check test coverage against required thresholds
 - Build the project to verify everything compiles correctly